Stellar-West-Africa/Stellar-X-Web3Bridge/CHALLENGE-BRIEF.md

-# Stellar x Web3bridge Security Challenge 2025
+# Stellar WA x Web3bridge Security Challenge 2025

 ## Challenge Overview

-The Stellar x Web3bridge Builders Weekend was a security-focused challenge where participants learned to build secure smart contracts on the Stellar blockchain using Soroban.
+The Stellar WA x Web3bridge Builders Weekend was a security-focused challenge where participants learned to build secure smart contracts on the Stellar blockchain using Soroban.
 This challenge emphasized practical application of security best practices in smart contract development.

 ## Challenge Theme